About The Harps

 The most important difference between pedal and lever harp, as experienced by clients, is that the Pedal Harp can play ALL of the musical selections available in Alys Howe’s entertainment repertoire, while the Lever Harp cannot.
 On the wedding and entertainment pages of this website, any music selections marked with an asterisk* at the end of the title, are available to be performed on Pedal Harp only.

-Today, harpists can choose to play a regular acoustic instrument, or some harpists such as Alys Howe also perform on electric-acoustic pedal and lever harps, or on electric harp.
+Today, some harpists such as Alys Howe can provide amplification, or perform on electric-acoustic or electric harp.
 Clients have the option to choose whether they would prefer for Alys to perform acoustically, or with amplification, at their event.